-The PGCertMIL programme comprises 60 points.
-This qualification can only be studied part-time and must be completed within one year from first enrolment.
+The PGCertMIL programme comprises 60 points (two courses).
+This qualification can only be studied part-time and must be completed within 1 year.

 Students study the following two courses on a part-time basis:

-Successful students of this pathway, can progress into the Master of Māori and Indigenous Leadership, so long as they have not graduated with the postgraduate certificate.
+Successful students of this pathway can progress into the Master of Māori and Indigenous Leadership, so long as they have not already graduated with the Postgraduate Certificate.